 Now that you’ve assembled your best skills to share with recruiters, it’s time to give examples of how you’ve utilized them to optimize business strategies in the past.
 Don’t let your accomplishments gather dust!

 When you write out your work history in bullet points, always keep results in mind.
-After all, that’s what your job is all about: Driving more and better results to improve business growth.
+After all, that’s what your job is all about: Driving more and better results to improve business (or career!) growth.

 - Developed relationships with small businesses, specializing in process improvement to increase efficiency by up to 37%